ci4rail/io4edge-client-python/examples/binaryiotypeb/README.md

-# binaryIoTypeA Examples
+# binaryIoTypeB Examples

 ## main.py

-Demonstrates most functions of the binaryIoTypeA client.
+Demonstrates most functions of the binaryIoTypeB client.

-Each channel's output is read back on the same channel's input.
-So you only need to supply all channel groups with supply voltage.
+Each channel output is controlled separetly.
+A load has to be connected to the output pin, which is supplied by 24V.

-The outputs are stimulated by a thread to force transitions on the inputs.
+The Common Ground pin is a common ground for both output pins.

 Run the demo with: